DevOpsTribe/congruit/README.md

 ]
 ```
 the workplace will take care to decide which is the correct strategy for install Screen.
-Congruit will execute places and, if they will return 0, do works.
+Congruit executes places and, if they returns 0, does works.

 ## Build you workplace
 1. Create or pull you stockroom